-If a private business regularly employs three or more people at one time, part-time employees are entitled to workers’ compensation.
+You regularly employ three or more people at one time in your business.
+If that's the case, then part-time employees are eligible for workers’ compensation.

 Do you need workers’ compensation if you are self-employed?

-A person who owns a business alone is a sole proprietor, which means that the business is not a partnership, limited liability company (LLC), or corporation.
-Since a sole proprietor is not employed by another person, they are not required to have workers’ compensation insurance.
+If you own a business as a sole proprietor, meaning the business is not a partnership, LLC, or corporation.
+Then as a sole proprietor you are not employed by another person and not required to have workers’ comp.
 However, if that person employs other people, workers’ comp coverage would be required.

 Who else needs workers' compensation coverage in Michigan?

-If a business is a partnership, LLC, or small corporation, employees must be covered by workers’ comp insurance.
-Michigan uses the IRS-20 Factor Test for determining whether workers are classified as employees who need workers' comp or independent contractors.
+If your business is a partnership, LLC, or S Corp, employees must be covered by workers’ comp insurance.
+In Michigan, we use the IRS-20 Factor Test.
+This test determines if workers are classified as employees or as independent contractors.
+If employees, you would need workers' comp.

 How much does workers' compensation insurance cost in Michigan?